our authors

 Rachel DuBrueler has been spellbound by the macabre since childhood, when her wonderfully unconventional parents indulged her with as many age-inappropriate scary movies as she could get her hands on, fueling a permanent fascination with all things creepy, namely the storytelling she loves today.
 Rachel proudly earned four degrees from West Virginia University, her home state’s flagship institution, and considers herself a perpetual student even though she stopped paying Mensa dues years ago.
 She lives just outside of Richmond, VA, with her husband, twin stepsons, and adopted Doberman Pinschers, and while her days are spent in corporate strategy and finance, her late nights and weekends are spoken for by the twisty psychological thrillers she can’t keep herself from writing.

-THE TANGLED WEBS WE WEAVE (Psychological Thriller) - The women’s reckoning you’ve been waiting for, The Cutters & the Salters is not your mother’s domestic suspense novel, as it pushes the boundaries of everything from race and sexuality to social status and loyalty in relationships, and you should ask yourself: when you’ve got secrets of your own to keep, how far would you be willing to go to find the truth?
+THE TANGLED WEBS WE WEAVE (Psychological Thriller) - The women’s reckoning you’ve been waiting for.
+It is not your mother’s domestic suspense novel, as it pushes the boundaries of everything from race and sexuality to social status and loyalty in relationships, and you should ask yourself: when you’ve got secrets of your own to keep, how far would you be willing to go to find the truth?

 SKELETONS FOR FURNITURE (Psychological Thriller) - The author lets loose an intriguing, disturbing narrative that serves up both sizzle and steak, weaving an insidious tale of paranoia wrapped in fear and resentment, of what happens when hysteria guides good intentions straight into the gutter, as three neighboring families wage wars with themselves and each other.
 Suspicion, meet obsession.